fetchableai/fetchable-python/README.rst

 Setup Environment Variables
 ---------------------------

-The library will read your key file from an environment variable.
+By default, the library will read your key file from an environment variable.
 Set the path to the key file as so:

 .. code-block:: sh